-When used as a medium for plant growth, a high level of organic matter is most desirable as it produces better structure and chemical fertility, and the soils are good for intensive cropping.
-However, cultivation promotes rapid oxidation of organic matter and the condition of the topsoil will deteriorate if the organic matter is not replaced.
-Organic matter levels can be increased by sowing the area down to improved pastures for several years or by ploughing in green manure crops.
+When used as a medium for plant growth, a high level of organic matter is most desirable as it improves soil structure and chemical fertility.
+Soils high in organic matter are good for intensive cropping, however cultivation promotes rapid oxidation of organic matter and the condition of the top soil will deteriorate if the organic matter is not replaced.
+Organic matter levels can be increased by sowing improved pastures, ploughing in green manure crops and stubble retention.